kroksys/android/AskPermissions/README.md

 5. Success if all permissins granted ------ allPermissionsGranted()

 ## Permissions that require this method
+###### There are groups and permissions.
+You have to request only permissions, but if after that application have access to whole group!

 * Calendar (Group)
   * READ_CALENDAR (Permission)
   * WRITE_CALENDAR (Permission)